s-e-r-g/interview-questions/README.md

 * What programming languages, libraries, tools do you use in development?
 * How often do you update them?
+* Do you use AI tools like ChatGPT, Copilot?
+Is it allowed?

 * Do you use coding styles?
 * Do you use code formatters?